Skip to main content

 Specializations

 Psychology, BA students may pursue one of three specialization options.
-The newest requirements for the specializations (which all students can use) can be found in the 2025-2026 Academic Calendar.
+The newest requirements for the specializations (which all students can use) can be found in the 2026-2027 Academic Calendar

 Below are the FSSH courses offered for these specializations.
 Courses from other Faculties (Science, Education and Health Sciences) which can be taken to complete the specializations may also be available.
-Please reference the 2025-2026 Academic Calendar for specialization options and prerequisite requirements, and reach out to those Faculty’s Academic Advising Office directly for registration support with their classes.
+Please reference the most current version of the Academic Calendar for specialization options and prerequisite requirements, and reach out to those Faculty’s Academic Advising Office directly for registration support with their classes.
 Please note that a student must meet all prerequisites to a course in order to be eligible to register.

 If you are pursuing a Specialization in Developmental Psychological Science - the following FSSH courses are offered this year.